thiagokokada/burgaur/README.rst

 --noinstall                         do not install packages after build,
                                     assume '--nodelete'

+--nobuild                           do not build packages,
+                                    assume '--nodelete' and '--noinstall'

 -c, --color WHEN                    use colored output.
 WHEN is 'never',
                                     'always' or 'auto' (default)